 Adam Leipzig’s TEDx talk, Find Your Life Purpose In 5 Minutes has over 10 million views.
 I can bet that 90% of those viewers haven’t found their life’s purpose.
 At least this viewer and writer hasn’t.
 But what can we learn from this hunger for purpose?
 Can we corral it to make a positive impact instead?

-This New Year there’s tonnes of self-help guides packing the shelves, from cook books, mind-blowing fiction, to new-age manifestos and philosophies, there should be something for everyone.
+This New Year there are tonnes of self-help guides packing the shelves, from cookbooks, mind-blowing fiction, to new-age manifestos and philosophies, there should be something for everyone.
 However, something’s missing.
-And more widely, it feels like the world doesn’t have a sense of where its heading either.
+And more widely, it feels like the world doesn’t have a sense of where it's heading either.

-The need for a sense of purpose, ‘a reason for being’, this isn’t a recent phenomena.
-Philosophies of life have been around for generations, and the very best of them recognise the complexity of human experience.
-They recognise that the world has always been confusing.
-These philosophies give us ways to engage with the world, gives us a language to recognise it, articulate it and ultimately, live with it.
-Maybe this need explains the very earliest piece of art (at Blombos Cave, South Africa ), folktales across the world, and the flood of selfhelp books on sale at my local Waterstones this January.
+The need for a sense of purpose, ‘a reason for being’, isn’t a recent phenomenon.
+Philosophies of life have been around for generations, and the very best of them recognize the complexity of human experience.
+They recognize that the world has always been confusing.
+These philosophies give us ways to engage with the world, give us a language to recognize it, articulate it, and ultimately, live with it.
+Maybe this need explains the very earliest piece of art (at Blombos Cave, South Africa ), folktales across the world, and the flood of self-help books on sale at my local Waterstones this January.

 "At TRVST, we get excited, not scared, by complexity.
 We’re realistic and passionate about transforming the messy, multi-vocal world that we experience every day."

 When working with passionate individuals and social enterprises, we’re driven by ‘joined-up’ systematic thinking, and we hunt out ‘solution-patterns’ rather than one-off, overly simplistic magic bullet solutions.
 We’re taking old wisdom of Japanese philosophy and breathing new life into it: ikigai philosophy.